 In the event that a purchase is made without approval, the individuals will be expected to replace lost revenue.

-MSU Clubs funding must only be used for purchases the support the mandate of the club as outlined in their approved constitution.
+MSU Clubs funding must only be used for purchases the support the mandate of the Club as outlined in their approved constitution.

-MSU Clubs funding may not be used for addition expenses including but not limited to;
+MSU Clubs funding may not be used for additional expenses including, but not limited to;

-SWAG for club members;
+Merchandise and/or apparel for Club members;

 Food, unless integral to event or mandate;